cfpb/ccdb5-ui/INSTALL.md

 ```

 ## Configuring
-_TODO: Define how the API URL is injected into the codebase_
+_TODO: Define how the API URL is injected into the codebase because they are hardcoded in the config files_

 ## Verifying the build